 Italian breakfast options are actually really limited:

-Breakfast at a bar (which is like a coffeeshop, but also offers lots of other services) is coffee and a pastry.
+Breakfast at a bar (which is like a coffeeshop, but often also offers lots of other services) is coffee and a pastry.
 The coffee is either a cappuccino (about 6 ounces, max), or an espresso – with or without a dollop of milk foam (an espresso macchiato).

 The most common pastry is something like a French croissant – called a brioche in the North, and a cornetto in Central and Southern Italy.
 But it’s often filled with chocolate, jam, cream, pistachio cream… the list of possibilities goes on.
 (While the French are 100% against filling croissants with anything but air and butter.)

 Other options might be a narrow slice of cake (unfrosted), or a crostata – a tart made with jam or fruit.